 - date of appointment

-- registered office or principal address of corporate director
+- registered office or principal address

-- registration place of corporate director
+- place of registration place

 - legal form and governing law (for non-EEA corporate directors)